(1955 - 2015)

-The work of painter and print-maker Dirk De Bruycker offers us a unique opportunity to witness what arises - what kind of art arises - when a young European artist, particularly one whose background and training has been profoundly Old World, slips his Continental moorings entirely and settles in the for him, surely, tres exotique, tri-cultural world (of Indians, Anglos and Hispanics) of North em New Mexico.
+Dirk DeBruycker was born in Ghent Belgium.
+He began his formal art training in 1964 at the City Academy of Fine Arts in St. Niklaas, Belgium, and received his Masters Degree in Printmaking from the St. Lucas Institute of Fine Arts in Belgium in 1977.
+Dirk De Bruycker offers us a unique opportunity to witness what kind of art can arise when a young European artist, particularly one whose background and training has been profoundly Old World, slips his Continental moorings and settles in the tri-cultural world (of Indigenous Americans, Anglos and Hispanics) of Northern New Mexico.

-This artist's compositions have the puzzling look of palimpsests, where overlaid and richly worked layers alternately recede or advance, and where no one text can predominate; these "icons of transformation", as he calls them, document the transformation of his heart, mind and whole heritage since his removal to the stark, high desert of Northern New Mexico _ as they document his evolution as a mainstream modernist as well.
+De Bruycker's large-scaled paintings, at once brutal and elegant, speak about displacement.
+The displacement of the image is a metaphor for our own displacement.
+The artist's compositions have the appearance of palimpsests, where overlaid and richly-worked layers alternately recede or advance, and where no one text predominates.
+These "icons of transformation," as the artist called them, document the transformation of his heart, mind and whole heritage since his removal to the stark, high desert of Northern New Mexico.
+They also document DeBruycker's evolution as a mainstream modernist.

-In effect, what we witness in this work is an effort to appropriate the obscure, once potent, significance of these icons as some sort of "hallmark” for his very contemporary abstract compositions.
-This is not unlike the way Jackson Pollock was also occasionally impelled 10 use archetypal signs, it appears.
-Moreover, De Bruycker may well cling to these familiar symbols because they are a kind of invisible "watermark" of his native Belgique, which will always stamp his character.
+In effect, what we witness in DeBruycker's work is an effort to appropriate the obscure, once potent, significance of these icons as some sort of "hallmark” for his very contemporary abstract compositions.
+This is not unlike the way Jackson Pollock was also occasionally impelled to use archetypal signs.
+De Bruycker may have clung to these familiar symbols because they are a kind of invisible "watermark" of his native Belgium, which always stamped his character.